MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

 - Nose: Finally, one of the most noticeable characteristics of a skull is that it no longer has a nose.
 This can be represented by painting the nose in a dark color to make it appear absent.

 A wide variety of face paints and makeups are available for purchase, especially around Halloween.
-Let your budget be your guide; however, makeup is recommended over face paint if you want something rich in color that's more healthy for your skin.
-However, the following application tips will help either product stand out:
+While you should let your budget be your guide, I recommend makeup over face paint if you want something rich in color that's more healthy for your skin.
+But whatever you choose, the following application tips will help either product stand out:

 - To make your eyebrows easier to paint over, slick them flat with a glue stick.